osrf-migration/srcsim-wiki/finals_task1.md

         timed_out: False
         finished: False

+    You should also see messages like this on the console:

+        [Msg] Task [1] - Checkpoint [1] - Started (65 21000000)
+        [Msg] Started box contains plugin [task1/checkpoint1]

-1. Perform checkpoint 1: move within 1 meter from the satellite dish.
+1. Perform checkpoint 1: use your controllers to move the robot within 1 meter from the satellite dish.

 1. Once you reach the satellite dish, the task message will be updated with the time checkpoint 1 was complete.
 You'll see something like this: